tiltowait/oregon-by-night/docs/House_Rules_and_Character_Creation.md

 attach this Background.
 Currently, no PC possesses the Power Necessary to Attain all 5 Dots.
 The effects of this Background stack atop any Dots in Domain dedicated to Security.

+**<u>...and NPCs:</u>**
+-	<u>Hired muscle and guards with Resources, or NPCs from things like Mob and other insignificant background NPCs have been referred to thus far as "4 Dice Mooks".
+These guards/muscle can accompany you outside your Domain, but, if you don't want to be hassled by Law Enforcement, have at least one Dot of Influence or Contacts: Police, or Allies: Police, or Fame for each guard you wish to have around, preferably one more.</u>

+-	*<u>4 Dice Mook:</u>*
+	They have a Single, Primary Combat Stat: 4 Dice, which is a combination of 2 in an Attribute and 2 in the Appropriate Ability.
+Additionally they have two Secondary Stats: 3 Dice each composed of one Attribute at 2, and an Ability at 1.
+Also, they possess 1 Dot common Abilities like Drive, they can swim, basic literacy and so forth.
+These skills cannot affect combat in any way.
+4 Dice Mooks have Standard Health Levels, 3 Willpower, 7 Humanity, 3 in all Virtues, and, of course, 10 points of blood(yum!).

 **...and Downtime:**\
 Appropriate Backgrounds apply to your Downtime rolls.
 Only 1 Background applies at a time.
 Only one Difficulty Reduction applies at a time, regardless of source.
 Backgrounds of 1 provide nothing.
 Backgrounds of 2&3 provide 1 die.
 A Background of 4 gives 2 dice.
 A Background of 5 gives 3 Dice.
 Cult must be applied as one of the Backgrounds it functions as, thus 2 Dots of Cult can’t be applied to any Downtime roll.